determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-aws/dynamic-agents-aws.rst

 ***********************

 The Determined Cluster is configured with ``master.yaml`` file located at ``/usr/local/determined/etc/`` on the Determined master instance.
-We need to configure AWS dynamic agents in each resource pool.
+You need to configure AWS dynamic agents in each resource pool.
 See :ref:`cluster-configuration` for details.

 **************
  Installation
 **************

-These instructions describe how to install Determined for the first time; for directions on how to upgrade an existing Determined installation, see the :ref:`aws-upgrades` section below.
+These instructions describe how to install Determined for the first time.
+For directions on how to upgrade an existing Determined installation, see the :ref:`aws-upgrades` section below.

 Ensure that you are using the most up-to-date Determined AMIs.
-Keep the AMI IDs handy as we will need them later (e.g., ami-0f4677bfc3161edc8).
+Keep the AMI IDs handy; you will need them later (e.g., ami-0f4677bfc3161edc8).

 Master
 ======